-Do not mount the boiler to dry wall that has not been reinforced.
+Do not mount the boiler to unsubstantial flooring or unreinforced dry wall.

 The boiler can be mounted to the wall.
 For easy installation, use the mounting bracket to mount the boiler to standard wall studs.
 If the strength of the wall is insufficient and or if the framing is non-standard or uneven, reinforce the area before installation.
 Avoid installation in unstable locations as the boiler will make some operational noises while it is running.